cyrilou242/cyrilou242.github.io/_posts/2024-09-08-cs50-game-with-libgdx-0-pong.markdown

 Each commit corresponds to a step pong-0, pong-1, pong-2, etc in [the video](https://cs50.harvard.edu/games/2018/weeks/0/).
 Make sure to know how to get to a specific commit in git.

 ## What is Java?
-If you read this Java/LibGdx article instead of the Lua/Love2D one, you must know what is Java.
-Just in case: https://en.wikipedia.org/wiki/Java_(programming_language).
+If you read this Java/LibGdx article instead of the Lua/Love2D one, you do know what is [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) right?
+Right?

 ## What is libGDX?
 libGDX is a free cross-platform Java game development framework based on OpenGL (ES) that